Skip to content

 Environmental values

-The upper reaches of Birrarung (Yarra River) (reaches 1-3) provide habitat for a range of native fish species, including river blackfish, mountain galaxias and common galaxias, and they have good-quality streamside and aquatic vegetation.
-The middle and lower reaches of Birrarung (Yarra River) (reaches 4-6) flow through forested gorges, cleared floodplains and some highly-urbanised areas, and they support several populations of native fish including Australian grayling, river blackfish, Macquarie perch and tupong.
-Macquarie perch were introduced to Birrarung (Yarra River) last century, and the population is now considered one of the largest and most important in Victoria.
+of the Yarra River (reaches 4-6) flow through forested gorges, cleared floodplains and some highly-urbanised areas, and they support several populations of native fish, including Australian grayling, river blackfish, Macquarie perch and tupong.
+Macquarie perch were introduced to the Yarra River last century, and the population is now considered one of Victoria’s largest and most important.

 The Plenty River (reach 9) provides habitat for waterbugs and native fish species (such as common galaxias).
-Platypus have been detected in the Plenty River in the past, but none have been recorded in recent surveys.
+Platypus have been detected in the Plenty River in the past, but none were recorded in recent surveys.

-Billabongs are an important feature of the Birrarung (Yarra River) floodplain between Millgrove and Yering Gorge and in the lower reaches around Banyule Flats near Heidelberg.
+Billabongs are an important feature of the lower Yarra River floodplain between Heidelberg and Dights Falls and in the upper reach around Yarra Glen.
 The billabongs support distinct vegetation communities and provide foraging and breeding habitat for waterbirds and frogs.
-Except in very high flows, most billabongs are disconnected from Birrarung (Yarra River).
+Except in times of very high flow, most billabongs are disconnected from the Yarra River.

 Traditional Owner cultural values and uses

-Increasing the involvement of Traditional Owners in environmental water planning and management and ultimately providing opportunities to progress towards self-determination within the environmental watering program is a core commitment of the VEWH and its agency partners.
-This is reinforced by a range of legislative and policy commitments, including the Water Act 1989, the Victorian Aboriginal Affairs Framework and the 2016 Water for Victoria, and in some cases, agreements under the Traditional Owner Settlement Act 2010.
+Increasing the involvement of Traditional Owners in environmental flows management and progressing opportunities towards self-determination in the environmental watering program is a core commitment of the VEWH and its agency partners.
+This is reinforced by a range of legislative and policy commitments, including the Water Act 1989, the Victorian Aboriginal Affairs Framework, the 2016 Water for Victoria, the 2022 Central and Gippsland Region Sustainable Water Strategy, the 2022 Water is Life: Traditional Owner Access to Water Roadmap, and in some cases, agreements under the Traditional Owner Settlement Act 2010.

 Where Traditional Owners are more deeply involved in the planning and/or delivery of environmental flows for a particular site, their contribution is acknowledged in Table 3.2.1 with an icon.
-The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners but is incorporated in the spirit of valuing their contribution and indicating progress towards deeper involvement.
+The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners but is used in the spirit of valuing that contribution.

 Billabong icon